 Before The Match

-Before the start of the match, usually, upcoming match information will be briefly relayed only by the casters.
+Before the start of the match, usually, upcoming match information is briefly relayed only by the casters.
 After that, viewers have to wait until the match starts.
-To make that tedious time more useful, Flick service provides various Interactive contents for users to check the information of today's match such as Records, Map set, and LIne up.
+To make that tedious time more useful, Flick service provides various interactive content to check the information of today's match such as Records, Map set, and LIne up.

 During The Match